-5. In any case, the State shall be responsible for the following:

-- Application of the regulations contained in chapter II and in chapter III of Title I of Competition Act 16/1989, of 17th July. - b. - Authorisation, by means of exceptional regulations, of the categories of agreements, decisions, recommendations, concerted or consciously parallel practices referred to in Article 5 of Competition Act 16/1989, of 17th July.

-- c.
-Representation on competition matters before other national authorities, international forums and bodies and, specifically, before the European Union, the OCDE, the WTO and the UNCTAD. - d.
-Application in Spain of Articles 81 and 82 of the EC Treaty and its developing Legislation, in accordance with the terms of Article 25 c) of the Competition Act 16/1989, of 17th July.
+- 5. In any case, the State shall be responsible for the following: - a) Application of the regulations contained in chapter II and in chapter III of Title I of Competition Act 16/1989, of 17th July. - b) Authorisation, by means of exceptional regulations, of the categories of agreements, decisions, recommendations, concerted or consciously parallel practices referred to in Article 5 of Competition Act 16/1989, of 17th July. - c) Representation on competition matters before other national authorities, international forums and bodies and, specifically, before the European Union, the OCDE, the WTO and the UNCTAD. - d) Application in Spain of Articles 81 (ex.
+85.1) and 82 (ex 86) of the Treaty Establishing the European Communities and its derived Legislation, in accordance with the terms of Article 25 c) of the Competition Defence Act.